-Is the Go Chicago Card worth it?
-Go Chicago Card review 2016
+Is the Go Chicago Pass worth it?
+Go Chicago Pass review 2019

-But as with any type of city travel, high costs are everywhere.
-One solution is the Go Chicago Card.
-This card is available for several different day amounts and helps to keep costs down by providing a flat rate to 25 Chicago attractions.
-But is it right for you?
-We’ll answer that question and more below.
+But as with any type of city travel, high costs are anywhere and everywhere.
+One solution to this is the Go Chicago Pass.
+This pass is available for several different day amounts and helps to keep costs down by providing a flat rate to 29 Chicago attractions.
+But is it right for you and will it save you enough money to make it worth it?
+We'll answer that question and more, below.

 Top sights and attractions